 - provide an attestation and report from our auditors on the effectiveness of our system of internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act; - comply with certain new requirements adopted by the Public Company Accounting Oversight Board (the "PCAOB"); - comply with certain new audit rules adopted by the PCAOB after April 5, 2012, unless the SEC determines otherwise; - provide disclosures regarding executive compensation required of larger public companies; and - obtain stockholder approval of any golden parachute payments not previously approved.

-We intend to continue to take advantage of all of these exemptions.
+We intend to continue to take advantage of all of these exemptions while we are an emerging growth company.